sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Learning

 **Today's Progress:** CS50's Week 5 here we are.
 Lecture is an intro to how the internet works and web development.
 A much more familiar subject to me but still learning a lot about the server side.

+### Day 55: October 17, 2018
+#### :mortar_board: Learning

+**Today's Progress:** Done with Week 5 of CS50, since there are no problem sets to work on.
+Watched the shorts, to consolidate knowledge on the internet in general, IP, TCP and HTTP.